 - Family Planning fellowship: completed in 2014 at University of Pennsylvania

-- First Year Fellow (Residency: Boston Medical Center)
+- Second Year Fellow (Residency: Boston Medical Center)

 Namrata Mastey, M.D.

-- Residency: Brigham and Women’s Hospital & Massachusetts General Hospital
+- First Year Fellow (Residency: Brigham and Women’s Hospital & Massachusetts General Hospital)

 The two-year fellowship is designed to include training in family planning clinical care, participation in the design and performance of clinical research, and international field work.
 During the two years, the fellow will complete course work at UC Davis to satisfy the degree requirements of a Master of Advanced Study in Clinical Research or a Master of Public Health.

 For more information about the MPH, please visit: http://mph.ucdavis.edu/

 For more information about the MAS, please visit : https://www.ucdmc.ucdavis.edu/ctsc/area/education/ClinicalResearchGraduateGroup/crgg.html

 The fellow will be specially trained in contraceptive counseling, implant insertion and difficult removal, IUD insertion and removal, and female sterilization.
 The fellow will gain expertise in providing contraceptive counseling to women with complicated medical conditions and will serve as a consultant to primary care physicians and general obstetrician/gynecologists under the supervision of the UC Davis Family Planning Faculty.
 The fellow will receive specialized training and become very experienced in performing first trimester abortion procedures including manual and electric vacuum aspiration and medical abortions.
 In addition, the fellow will have similar experience with second trimester abortions by dilation and evacuation (D&E).